dprothero/open5e-api/docs/reference/standard-attributes.md

 The title of the document referred to by the slug.

 **document__license_url**
-A url that links to a license for the document.
+A url that links to a license for the document. *Not available in all responses.